 At the recent Autism-Europe conference in Edinburgh, hosted by the National Autistic Society, we presented the Autism&Uni project outcomes and got into conversation with a...Read More

-Autism&Uni will host a special autism-themed session at this year’s Human-Computer Interaction International Conference in Toronto, Canada, 17-22 July 2016.
-The session is co-chaired by...Read More
+Autism&Uni hosted hosted a special autism-themed session at this year’s Human-Computer Interaction International Conference in Toronto, Canada, 17-22 July 2016.
+The session was co-chaired by...Read More